JeremiahKaren/35percent.github.io/_posts/2016-11-12-elephant-park-a-populist-narrative.md

 ---
 layout: post
-title: "Panama Connections - Total Gain International"
+title: "Elephant Park - a populist narrative"
-subtitle: "The redeveloped Heygate estate's connection with overseas buyers and the Panama Papers"
+subtitle: "The Heygate redevelopment's connection with overseas buyers and the Panama Papers"
-published: false
+published: true
 ---
+Are you a) someone in Southwark in desperate need of a home, or b) a property investor in Hong Kong or Singapore?
+If a) join the lengthening council waiting list (if you can); if b) welcome to the Elephant and Castle, we have a place for you.

+This is the conclusion of our own investigation into who will live on the new Heygate estate.
+It was prompted by recent press apologetics for gentrification.

-Guardian columnist, Labour hack and [gentrification advocate](https://www.theguardian.com/uk-news/davehillblog/2016/oct/24/lets-get-our-gentrification-story-straight) Dave Hill, has written an [article](https://www.theguardian.com/uk-news/davehillblog/2016/nov/01/london-housing-sadiq-khan-research-brief-recognises-need-for-overseas-investors)
+First up, Guardian columnist, Labour hack and [gentrification advocate](https://www.theguardian.com/uk-news/davehillblog/2016/oct/24/lets-get-our-gentrification-story-straight) Dave Hill, has written an [article](https://www.theguardian.com/uk-news/davehillblog/2016/nov/01/london-housing-sadiq-khan-research-brief-recognises-need-for-overseas-investors)